DoctorLogicProduct/dltest/_posts/2019-10-24-how-to-build-a-profitable-practice.md

 ---
-post_title: 5 Tips To Build a Profitable Practice
+post_title: How To Build a Profitable Practice
 date: 2019-10-24 15:00:00 +0000
 post_author: Janelle Amos
 tags: